luminolabs/pipeline-zen/README.md

 export PYTHONPATH=$(pwd)/shared-lib/src:$(pwd)
 ```

+Download and copy the GCP service account credentials file to `.secrets` under the repo root.
+See this guide for instructions

-For all workflows, ensure dependencies are installed; cd to the workflow's `src` folder run the following:
+For all workflows, ensure dependencies are installed;
+cd to the workflow's `src` (ex. `train/src`) folder and  run the following:
 - `pip install -Ur ../requirements.txt`
 - `pip install -Ur ../../shared-lib/requirements.txt`